jundalisay/superb/content/en/medical/principles/chapter-03b.md

 - Mental health issues are patched with chemicals that merely mask the symptoms
 - Viral disease are patched with vaccines that need boosters, or are not solved at all, such as in the case of AIDS and dengue

-Medical Superphysics uses Socrates' Dialectics, which studies the hidden patterns from observable data in order to not get stuck on observables alone.
+Bio Superphysics uses Socrates' Dialectics, which studies the hidden patterns from observable data in order to not get stuck on observables alone.
  -->

 ## Each tradition has pros and cons

 Superphysics respects all perceptions, especially those that are useful or have utility.
-This is why all five traditions have equal respect in Medical Superphysics.
+This is why all five traditions have equal respect in Bio Superphysics.

 These five traditions are like tools in a toolbox.
 There is no single tool that can fix a complex system like a car.
 Instead, all tools have their purpose.